Sharp-02/JLF-Sharp-Analog-Snap-In/README.md

 Which you use is simply a matter of preference.
 The files contain multiple gate shapes to be used.
 There are no notches in the available files [^notches]

+[^notches]: Notches are a controller modification seen in the Super Smash Brothers Melee community that allows for more specific angles to be placed in along the gate.
+For those interested in implementing controller notches, it may be more difficult to let the stick "lock" into a notch, as the shaft is wide and has a long area that it can slide along.

 ### Slider Arms:
 The Slider Arms serve the function of holding the magnets that the hall effect sensors read and, at the same time, wrap around the Sanwa JLF lever such that motions in the lever result in motions of the magnets.